 Western Turf is a local grower that holds a state of Nevada and California landscape contractors license.
-Our installations are typically golf courses, ball parks or other large, recreational installations.
-Please give us a call, and we’d be happy to provide you with a list of licensed contractors.
+That said, we usually don't do installations unless it's something big – golf courses, ball parks or other large, recreational installations.
+If you're a homeowner looking for a hand, we can still help!
+Give us a call, and we’d be happy to provide you with a list of licensed contractors that we personally vouch for.

 Traditionally, Kentucky bluegrass has been the top performer in most all aspects.
 Perennial ryegrass and new generation dwarf fescues (of the tall fescue family) make up the other cool season grasses that do well in our area.
 These grasses can be grown alone but are usually found in blends or mixes.